 Often, marketers base these standards on the best practices of authoritative voices in the industry combined with data they’ve collected over time.

-Through competitor analysis, you can create an SEO content scoring system that reveals the ranking potential of each page when weighed against what’s currently ranking in the SERPs.
+Through competitor analysis, you can create an SEO content scoring system that reveals the ranking potential of each page when weighed against what’s currently visible in search results.

-Such a model would assign value to aspects such as content length, relevancy, keyword usage across the page, meta description, and title.
+Such a model would assign value to topical coverage, relevance to search intent, contextual keyword usage, clear structure, and supporting on-page elements like titles and meta descriptions.
 The sum total of these factors serves as your benchmark standard for publication.

 But, for enterprise brands looking to simplify and scale their content scoring process, seoClarity offers Content Fusion, an AI SEO content writing tool.